hhealing123/JavaScript-Challenge-Password-Generator/README.md

 ## Screenshot of the application and Link to deployed application
 * [Link to the deployed application](https://hhealing123.github.io/Module-3-Challenge/).
-* Screenshot of working application
+* Screenshot of the application:
 <img src = "./assets/images/Screenshot.JPG">

 ## Final Thoughts